 The following are answers to some of the most frequently asked questions about legal separation in Texas.
 The answers are general and are designed to help you better understand how Texas handles legal separation.

 Legal separation is a concept that provides a middle ground between marriage and divorce.
-Some states have enacted statutes and enforce laws that allow or even require spouses to legally separate before divorcing.
+Some states have enacted statutes and enforce laws that allow or even require spouses to separate before divorcing legally.

 The law in the individual circumstances of your case may vary and may affect the results in your case.

-In Texas, there is no separation requirement for filing for a divorce or completing a divorce.
+There is no separation requirement in Texas for filing for a divorce or completing a divorce.

-There is a mandatory 60-day waiting period in Texas from the time the divorce is filed until you are eligible to appear in court to finalize your divorce.
+There is a mandatory 60-day waiting period in Texas from when the divorce is filed until you are eligible to appear in court to finalize your divorce.

 How Do I Get a Legal Separation in Texas?